Michonne: In other media

 Michonne, alongside other The Walking Dead characters, appears in the adult comedy series Robot Chicken in the episode: "The Robot Chicken Walking Dead Special: Look Who's Walking", voiced again by Danai Gurira.

 Michonne appears as a skin in Fortnite Battle Royale, with two selectable styles based on her season 5 appearance, with a hooded alternative style.
-She was released alongside the survivors in arms set, bundeled with her katana on December 17, 2020.
+She was released alongside a Daryl Dixon skin, bundled with her katana on December 17, 2020.

 Michonne is a playable character in The Walking Dead: Destinies, voiced by Debra Wilson.

 Michonne appears as an operator in Call of Duty: Modern Warfare III and Call of Duty: Warzone 2.0, voiced by Danai Gurira.
 She appears as part of the Tracer Pack: The Walking Dead - Michonne Operator Bundle released on 27 February 2024.
 Her appearance is based on her appearance in The Walking Dead: The Ones Who Live.

 Michonne is a "survivor" playable character in an update of the game Dead by Daylight released in July 2025.